 Heartland Community College's Radiography program leads to an Associate of Applied Science degree in Radiography and prepares individuals to take the national certification exam to become a Registered Technologist in Radiography.
 This degree is a two-year accredited degree program including general education courses, Radiography technical courses, and practical clinical experience.

-As a selective admission program, the Radiography program enrollment is limited to 15 students per year.
+As a selective admission program, the Radiography program accepts up to 15 students per class.
 The decision for admission is based on achievement of minimum academic criteria, residency, and the quality of the applicant's credentials in relation to those of other applicants.

 Advanced Placement / Transfer Students